-Signs Someone is Flirting with You in Texts
+Signs Someone Is Flirting With You Through Text

 Flirting through texting is easier said than done.
 Whether you're trying to get into a relationship or just have sex on your mind, you need to exude charm.
 For the sake of keeping things brief, this article will focus on the former: flirting with someone you want to date seriously.
 Texting is a way to show someone you're thinking about them when you're not together.
 These are some tricks that will help you inch closer to who you like.